Generic Name: sildenafil citrate

 Sildenafil citrate is designated chemically as 1-[[3-(6,7-dihydro-1-methyl-7-oxo-3-propyl-1H-pyrazolo [4,3-d] pyrimidin-5-yl)-4-ethoxyphenyl] sulfonyl]-4-methylpiperazine citrate and has the following structural formula:

 Sildenafil citrate is a white to off-white crystalline powder with a solubility of 3.5 mg/mL in water and a molecular weight of 666.7.

-Revatio Tablets: Revatio is formulated as white, film-coated round tablets with 20 mg of sildenafil for oral administration.
+Revatio (sildenafil) Tablets: Revatio is formulated as white, film-coated round tablets for oral administration.
+Each tablet contains sildenafil citrate equivalent to 20 mg of sildenafil.
 In addition to the active ingredient, sildenafil citrate, each tablet contains the following inactive ingredients: microcrystalline cellulose, anhydrous dibasic calcium phosphate, croscarmellose sodium, magnesium stearate, hypromellose, titanium dioxide, lactose monohydrate, and triacetin.

-Revatio Injection: Revatio is supplied as a clear, colorless, sterile, ready to use solution containing 10 mg (12.5 mL) of sildenafil.
-Each mL of solution contains 1.124 mg sildenafil citrate, 50.5 mg dextrose and water for injection.
+Revatio (sildenafil) Injection: Revatio is supplied as a clear, colorless, sterile, ready to use solution in a single-use vial containing 10 mg/12.5 mL of sildenafil.
+Each mL of solution contains 1.124 mg sildenafil citrate (equivalent to 0.8 mg sildenafil), 50.5 mg dextrose and water for injection.